Zeigren/benzaiten/README.md

 ## Resources

-The webhook examples folder has some well examples of different webhooks to use for testing.
+The webhook examples folder has some examples of different webhooks to use for testing.

 [Webhook test site](https://github.com/fredsted/webhook.site)